Over the years we’ve come across far too many customers who’re living in properties with dodgy hot water cylinders.

 Unidentified faults could result in power bills three times higher than usual, and once the electricity is consumed the account holder is liable to pay for it – eek!
 However, in tenanted properties landlords are also responsible for ensuring the hot water cylinder they supply is in working order, so a tenant may be able to claim reimbursement.

-Faster problem solving – that saves our customers money – is just another reason to be part of New Zealand’s fairest power deal.
+Faster problem solving – and power over your power – is just another reason to be with Flick!